-The third installment of most movies are the worst.
+The third instalment of most movies is the worst.
 I believe the same to be of interim books.
-While a trilogy would feel rather incomplete without a slower second book which often helps fill important gaps and introduces new story lines and subplots, they remain my least favourite.
+While a trilogy would feel rather incomplete without a slower second book which often helps fill important gaps and introduces new storylines and subplots, they remain my least favourite.

 This is what broadly happens

 New characters are introduced; a certain feisty Miss Kitty Jones, part of the Resistance and their leader, Mr Pennyfeather, along with a few other members like Anne, Nick, Fred and Stanley.
 They make up The Resistance and after having been in the periphery for long, are planning to break into the magically protected grave of William Gladstone.*

 Nathaniel is in charge of putting a stop to the activities of The Resistance and he is frustrated at his own failures, and his seniors’ dislike for his early success and is fighting hard to go up the ranks, relying solely on the Prime Minister’s bias towards him and his own superior magical abilities.
 In the middle of this chaos comes the deadly attack of a Golem, a creature long thought to be unsummoned and out of existence, the secrets of summoning him, lost.
 But he’s alive and Nathaniel must find out more (with the help of Bartimaeus of course), for which he makes a short, could-be-thrilling-but-isn’t-quite trip to the once magical city of Prague.